Last Updated on October 14, 2024

-This guide provides helpful information for those who are looking to become a Certified Registered Nurse Anesthetist (CRNA) in the Navy during Fiscal Year 2024.
+This guide offers useful info for anyone interested in becoming a Certified Registered Nurse Anesthetist (CRNA) in the Navy during Fiscal Year 2025.

-Specifically, we shall discuss the Navy scholarship program for civilian and military nurses to become a CRNA through the Uniformed Services University of the Health Sciences graduate program.
+We’ll dive into the Navy’s scholarship program, which helps both civilian and military nurses pursue a CRNA degree through the Uniformed Services University of the Health Sciences graduate program.

 What Does a Navy CRNA Do in the Navy?